wintercms/meta/release-notes/build-460.md

 - Added support for unregistered translation strings to still have the replacement engine run on them
 - Added support for minimum or maximum values in number range filter to be left unspecified - this is treated as an "at least" minimum value or "at most" maximum value filter.
 - Added `getSortColumn()` and `getSortDirection()` public methods to the `Lists` widget.
+- Added two more valid characters to filenames managed by the MediaLibrary, `'` and `&`.

 ## Bug Fixes:
 - Reverted improvements to table column width handling on Chrome (specifically for long unbroken text values in columns) introduced in Build 444 as it was causing other issues on mobile.